Hurricane Helene Resources

 Find an organization to volunteer with

-Catawba Riverkeeper will be hosting cleanups to help remove pollution and debris from our waterways.
+Catawba Riverkeeper will be hosting cleanups to help remove trash and debris from our waterways.
 Our staff is working diligently with partners throughout the region to assess areas impacted by the storm and create a comprehensive plan for restorative cleanups moving forward.
-We appreciate your patience during this planning process, and we will have more information to share in the coming days.

 Donate Blood